AdobeDocs/graphql-mesh-gateway/src/pages/gateway/cache-control-headers.md

 <InlineAlert variant="info" slots="text"/>

-Currently query-level caching is not supported.
+Currently, query-level caching is not supported.

 ### As request headers

-When making a GET request, you can receive cache-control headers from your sources, by adding the following `cache-control` section to your `operationHeaders` for each source.
-When cache-control values are returned, only the [most restrictive values](#how-conflicting-header-values-are-resolved) are returned.
+You can receive cache-control headers from your sources in response to GET requests, by adding the following `cache-control` section to your `operationHeaders` object for each source.
+When the response includes cache-control values, only the [most restrictive values](#how-conflicting-header-values-are-resolved) are returned.

 ```json
 {